 Joe Borrello is the Executive Director of Tasters Guild International; and is the author of "Recipes from Wineries of the Great Lakes" and "Ask the Wine Guy: Everything You Wanted to Know About Wine, but Didn't Know Who to Ask."
 He is also the Managing Director of Tasters Guild's International Wine Judging, one of the largest in the country.
 Joe is a member of the Secchia Institute for Culinary Education at GRCC as well as its past chairman and a charter inductee into the school's Hospitality Hall of Fame.
 Joe and his wife, Barb, have made numerous trips to Italy researching and testing the pasta, risotto, and Italian recipes offered in their cooking classes.
 Register for Joe's workshop.

 Chef Josef Huber recognized his passion for cooking early in his career.
 His journey to culinary excellence began at age 16 in the 5 star, 5 diamond Elisabeth Park Hotel in Salzburg, Austria.
 This initial foray into the culinary realm caused a world tour of training and employment opportunities.
-Chef Huber's resume includes training in the Imperial and Bristol Hotel in Venice, Austria; The Regency in Bangkok, Thailand; the Breakers in Palm Bach, Florida; and the Mandarin Oriental in Hawaii and California.
+Chef Huber's resume includes training in the Imperial and Bristol Hotel in Vienna, Austria; The Regency in Bangkok, Thailand; the Breakers in Palm Bach, Florida; and the Mandarin Oriental in Hawaii and California.
 Notable chefs he has trained with include: Bocuse, Verge, Palmer and Le Notre.
 For the past fifteen years Chef Huber has displayed his considerable talent and management expertise as the Executive Chef at the world-renowned Amway Grand Plaza Hotel.
 During this time, Chef Huber has orchestrated a culinary brigade which was awarded the first ever and only AAA, 5-diamond restaurant in the state of Michigan.
 Josef Huber is known for combining multi-ethnic cuisine with traditional cooking to bring forth a tour de-force for the palate.
 His recipes have been featured in Gourmet Magazine, The Palm Beach Post, Food Arts Magazine, the San Francisco Chronicle and Examiner, and Rogue and Noir.
 He has appeared on several cooking shows including the development of his own cooking video series, Culinary Extraordinaire, in 2004.
 Register for Joseph's workshops.

 Chef Raymond Kusmack is an Executive Chef for Aramark Higher Education, at Central Michigan University in Mount Pleasant, Michigan.
 Chef Ray is an American Culinary Federation Certified Executive Chef and Certified Chef D'Cuisine.
 He is a graduate of The Culinary Institute of America and has been a Corporate Chef for Dow Chemical, Executive Chef at Tapawingo Restaurant (cooking for Mario Batali on several occasions), Executive Chef at Kellogg World Headquarters Aramark, where he has taken gold medals for district, regional, and national cooking competitions judged by chefs Charlie Trotter and David Burke.
 Chef Ray has also apprenticed at acclaimed restaurants while working with some of America's best chefs: The French Laundry (Thomas Keller), Trio (Grant Achatz), Handkes Cuisine (Certified Master Chef Hartmut Handke), and locally the 1913 Room (Chef Chris Madson, CCC) at the Amway Grand Plaza Hotel.
 Register for Ray's workshops.